Dr. Christian Okoye is a Board Certified radiation oncologist, providing focused care for cancer patients.

 Scoliosis is a condition where the spine has an abnormal side-to-side curve.
 This 3D medical animation explains the anatomy of the spine as well as treatment for scoliosis.

-At The Maryland Spine Center at Mercy, our spine specialists are dedicated to treating all types of scoliosis, including degenerative, adolescent and congenital.
+At The Maryland Spine Center at Mercy, our spine specialists are dedicated to treating all types of scoliosis, including degenerative and adolescent scoliosis.
 Patients from across Baltimore seek the expertise and experience of our team of physicians for the advanced treatment options of spine disorders.

 Degenerative scoliosis, also known as adult scoliosis or degenerative lumbar scoliosis, can occur as the normal spine ages.
 Discs soften and arthritis may develop in the facet joints (back side of the spine).
 If there is some curvature (scoliosis) in the lower back (lumber spine), it can greatly increase when the discs soften and facet joints erode due to arthritis.